 It may come as a surprise to some that even before the Scottish independence referendum has been fought to a conclusion (as it will be in 2014, whatever the outcome) a Scottish Government already exists.
 It has done since the Scottish National Party gained minority then outright control in the Scottish Parliament, re-branding the previous ‘Executive’ a ‘Government’.
 The Glasgow poet, Tom Leonard, described this exercise as nothing more than a ‘sleekit mantra of jaunty national pride’, further reflected in the re-branding of almost every other quasi non-governmental organisation and many other institutions beyond the public sector, the most recent being ‘Police Scotland’, a new national force.

-Perhaps inevitably the title will also raise a potential stushie (if it needs to be explained to southerns and others, a disturbance or riot) among female readers, but as I duly note, they will find women and gender issues occupy considerable space in Fry’s narrative.
+The title may perhaps raise among female readers a potential stushie (meaning, if it needs to be explained to southerns and others, a disturbance or riot) but, as I duly note, they will find women and gender issues occupy considerable space in Fry’s narrative.
 It will also be of some comfort that the male scholars who hitherto dominated Scottish historical studies of this period come in for considerably more criticism from Fry than do their female counterparts.
 Those who come in for greatest disapprobation are the socio-economic historians (myself included, I suspect), whom Fry believes have over-done the statistical analysis to the neglect not only of the human dimension but also of politics and culture (neither true in my opinion).